Jayden876212/hyprland-workspace-indicator/docs/ISSUE_TEMPLATE/feature.md

 ---
 name: FEATURE
+about:
-about: Brand new requirement/feature adding valuable functionality that was not there before.
+  Brand new requirement/feature adding valuable functionality that was not there before.
-title: 'FEATURE: '
+title: "FEATURE: "
 labels: feature
-assignees: ''
+assignees: ""
 ---

 # {INSERT_ISSUE_TITLE_HERE}